Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

-The neurons with higher-order dynamics means that the number of equilibrium points for these neurons will be more than one.
-The definition of these neurons are shown as following formulations:
+The neurons with higher-order dynamics mean that these neurons' number of equilibrium points will be more than one.
+Here we set it as 2 for simplicity.
+The 2nd-order neuronal dynamics is shown as follows:

-where the $N$ is the order of dynamics with $N>1$.
-Hence, the dynamic membrane potential $V_{i,t}$ will be attracted or nonstable at some points when we set ODE with 0.
-Figure \ref{fig-field} (c,d) show a diagram of one dynamic field of membrane potential with $N=2$.
-For equilibrium points, the period for reaching stable points will also cost time $\tau$.
+where $V_{j,t}^2$ and $V_{j,t}$ are membrane potentials with different degrees of dynamics, $U_{j,t}$ is a resistance item for simulating hyper-polarization.
+The dynamic membrane potential $V_{j,t}$ will be attracted or non-stable at some points when we set the ordinary differential equation as 0.
+Fig. \ref{fig-field} (c) and Fig. \ref{fig-field} (d) show a diagram depicting dynamic fields of membrane potential with $N=2$, where the period for reaching stable points take around time $\tau$.
+For simplicity, we formulate traditional $mV$ or $ms$ units as 1.
+Besides membrane potential, some other implicit variables are also used for the description of 2nd-order dynamics, shown as follows:

-For biological neurons, our previous work more focus on the 2nd-order dynamics with $N=2$, as following formulation:

-where $V_{j,t}^2$, $V_{j,t}^1$, and $V_{j,t}^0$ are membrane potentials with different dynamics, $U_{j,t}$ is a resistance item simulating hyper polarization.
-For simplicity, here, we formulate the basic unit as 1 instead of traditional units, such as mV and ms.

-Besides membrane potential, some other implicit variables are also used for the dynamic description of 2nd-order dynamics, shown as follows:

-where the equilibrium point of $V_{j,t}$ is decided by both $U_{j,t}$ and input currents $I_t=\sigma(\sum_{i=1}^NW_{i,j}I_{i,t})$, $I_{i,t}$ is the pre-synaptic input (from neuron $i$). $W_{i,j}$ is the synaptic weight, $\sigma(\cdot)$ is a sigmoid function for input normalization.
-The number and value of equilibrium points will be dynamically effected by parameters $\theta_{a,b,c,d}$, which will be further identified during the learning procedure in the next section.
+where equilibrium point of $V_{j,t}$ is decided by both $U_{j,t}$ and input currents $In_t$.
+The number and value of equilibrium points will be dynamically affected by four parameters of $\theta_{v}$ (conductivity of $V$), $\theta_{u}$ (conductivity of $U$), $\theta_{r}$ (reset membrane potential), and $\theta_{s}$ (spike improvement of $U$), which is different from Izhikevich neurons \cite{izhikevich2003simple} by only focusing on higher-order dynamics.

-\subsubsection{The procedure for constructing the DNs}
+\paragraph{The procedure for constructing the DNs}

-The construction of different DNs is mainly based on the identification of some key parameters in dynamic neurons.
-As $\theta_{a,b,c,d}$, for example, each setting of these four parameters describes one dynamic state of a spiking neuron.
-Hence, for SNN, three layers of neurons (with each layer contains hundreds of neurons) will be initialized from uniformly-distributed random parameters from zero to one, as shown in Figure \ref{fig-PDSAN}.
+The construction of DNs is mainly based on identifying some key parameters in them.
+As $\theta_{v,u,r,s}$, for example, each set of these four dynamic parameters describes a dynamic state of a spiking neuron.
+Hence, we want to obtain a set of optimal dynamic parameters.